PPindel/test-a-wheel/README.md

 ## Design Choices
 ### Colors
-Easy to read, clean and neat, high contrast colors were picked for this project:
+Easy to read, clean, and neat, high-contrast colors were picked for this project:

 ![image](https://github.com/PPindel/test-a-wheel/assets/114284732/a30886a8-8e99-4d80-8f7e-84304e74bc5c)